 Introduction to Android app development for beginners

 Android app development for beginners can be due to several reasons.
 I personally started this because I was not always satisfied with the feedback I used to get from developers when I used to report for bugs or for any other update.
 You mostly have to rely on the developer for each and every other thing.
-Besides, after the recent issue with Google Play Store where any developer can upload an App showing basic system access, and can, later on, change the permissions without any notification or update is a serious security issue I faced.
+Besides, after the recent issue with Google Play Store where any developer can upload an App showing basic system access and can, later on, change the permissions without any notification or update is a serious security issue I faced.

 Actually, at that point in time, I remembered something.
 I used to use Windows as my daily driver, but due to the infinite amount of bugs in Windows 8 and 8.1, extreme security issues faced by Windows 7 and incompatibility of a lot of Android app development software in Windows 10, I had to switch to Linux.
 But once I switched, there was no going back.
 Everything I did in windows could be done in Linux.
-As a matter of fact, I had more freedom with Linux in customizing almost anything which I did not have in Windows due to the graphic user interface limitations.
+As a matter of fact, I had more freedom with Linux in customizing almost anything, which I did not have in Windows due to the graphic user interface limitations.
 And this made me think similarly, why not learn Android app development for beginners.
-It won’t be that difficult, and trust me, it was a wonderful journey learning android app development for beginners, debug it and keep it personal.
+It won’t be that difficult, and trust me; it was a wonderful journey learning android app development for beginners, debug it and keep it personal.
 So, let’s take a look at how to develop wonderful Android app development for beginners.

 Android App Development for beginners – Pre-requisites

 So, before you directly proceed to android app development for beginners, you need to keep few things in mind.
 First things first, which environment are we gonna use for android app development for beginners.
 Obviously, you can use the basic Java and Android SDK along with XML and stuff.
 Or you can simply use Python to compile an app and later cross-compile it into a jar file or convert it into an apk.
-As for now, I would be suggesting to use the default Android Studio and installing the latest SDK tools using the SDK Manager.
+As for now, I would be suggesting using the default Android Studio and installing the latest SDK tools using the SDK Manager.

 I am Root!

 Nope, I am not rehearsing a dialogue from the movie Guardians of Galaxy.
 What I am talking about here is root access.
 By default, the android app development tutorial will always have user access.
 You may wonder as to why you need to know this.
-The reason behind this is, if you planning to develop multipurpose applications like File Explorers, or System cache optimization app, you would require root access.
+The reason behind this is, if you are planning to develop multipurpose applications like File Explorers or System cache optimization app, you would require root access.
 Root has many forms.
 It is also known as SuperUser or just Su.
 In Linux, sudo is different from the default so.
 But in Android app development for beginners, we developers tend to mix up the same.
 You would require Root permission granting app, something like the likes of Chainfire’s SuperSU.
-Once you have root access, you can modify the system access files, storage modifications and lot more.
-So, since now we know enough about android app development tutorial, let’s take a step bit further in Android app development for beginners.
+Once you have root access, you can modify the system access files, storage modifications and a lot more.
+So, since now we know enough about android app development tutorials, let’s take a step bit further in Android app development for beginners.

-Before you start android app development learning your first Application, try writing the following things down, as to what your target is exactly:
+Before you start android app development learning your first Application, try writing the following things down as to what your target is exactly: